The Hot Wells Hotel and Spa

 In 1990 archaeologists noted the remains of a previously unrecognized swimming pool near the railroad tracks, just east of the old hotel site.
 The outline of what appeared to be a brick foundation wall had been documented in 1984, and archaeologists conjectured it may have been a railroad station.
 When trenching related to a 1990 wastewater improvements project intersected the structure, archaeologists were on hand to glean more information.
 They noted the brick patterning was exactly the same as the Hot Wells bath house, the floor of the structure sloped, and there was a visible water line.
 Buttressing and increased wall thickness at the deep end to contain water pressure was considered to be further evidence that it was indeed a bathing pool (Fox and Cox, 1990).

 On October 20, 1997 a fire caused by arson destroyed the midsection of the bath house and made it seem more unlikely the hotel could ever be restored.
 But some residents never lost hope for the area.
 Mike Lance, President of the San Jose Development Corporation, and other neighborhood activists sought permission from the Commissioner's Court to draw up plans for the area.
-Their first goal is to see some kind of resort hotel built that would serve visitors coming to see the missions.
+Their goal was to see some kind of resort hotel built that would serve visitors coming to see the missions - so far that vision has not materialized.

 In March 1999 the site was purchased at auction by Liberty Properties for $161,000.
 Company president James Lifshutz wants to preserve the bath house and make it available to the public with historical markers and interpretive displays.